TheEt1234/libox/api.md

 ### garbage collection
 `libox.coroutine.settings`
-- memory_treshold: in gigabytes, if lua's memory reaches above this limit, the hook will error, the user is meant to configure this to their needs
+- memory_treshold: in gigabytes, if lua's memory reaches above this limit, the hook will error, the user is meant to configure this to their needs *also this is what i meant about those overfill protections, not exactly reliable*
 - gc settings:
     - time_treshold: if a sandbox has been untouched for this long, collect it, in seconds
     - number_of_sandboxes: the garbage collection will trigger if the number of stored sandboxes is above this limit